pass-antibiotics/pass-antibiotics.github.io/about/interdisciplinary-work.md

   <li>Interdisciplinary work</li>
 </ul>

-PASS brings together researchers from different academic disciplines: behavioural science, epidemiology, social science, user-centred design.
-By combining interdisciplinary skills we are able to address the problem of antibiotic stewardship from multiple angles.

 ### Epidemiology & data science

-We use epidemiology/data science to measure variation in and patterns of antibiotic use.
+We use clinical epidemiology and data science to measure variation in and patterns of antibiotic use.
 This helps us to specify the behaviours we should target.

 ### Behavioural science